 What advice would you give to someone who is hesitant to try therapy?

-Many of the clients I work with in my practice are new to therapy or have had limited experience with therapy.
-What I often hear them say is that the very act of taking that first step towards therapy and towards bettering themselves leads to positive feelings.
+The majority of the clients I work with in my practice are new to therapy or have had limited experience with therapy.
+What I often hear them say is that the very act of committing to an hour a week of taking care of themselves leads to positive feelings.
 The initial session can be very cathartic, allowing you to get things off your chest.
 I acknowledge that opening up at all or opening up to someone you don’t know can be intimidating.
-But, while it may feel a little uncomfortable at first, it gets more comfortable over time.
+While it may feel a little uncomfortable at first, it gets more comfortable over time.
 Think about why you are considering therapy and the possible consequences if you continue on your current path.
 Most people who engage in therapy find they learn a lot about themselves and change their thinking and behaviors in a way that changes their lives.
 Remember you are trying it out.
 You can always change your mind or change therapists if it is not a good fit.

 What are you most excited about within the evolving mental health landscape?

-I am very passionate about destigmatizing therapy for men.
-Just acknowledging that you need help and are considering therapy might be a very uncomfortable step for you as a male.
-Men often take on a lot of pressure to figure things out themselves and expressing emotion that acknowledges need is often frowned upon by society.
+I am very passionate about destigmatizing therapy for men and male identifying clients.
+Just acknowledging that you need help and can't do it all on your own may be an uncomfortable step for you as a male.
+Male clients often take on a lot of pressure to figure things out themselves and expressing the need for help is often frowned upon by society.
 It's difficult to seek help when there is so much pressure to be macho and live up to the societal definition of what a man is.
 There is so much pressure to support a family.
 Sometimes that leads to internal conflict between staying unhappy at the job you are in to make money and finding the job you dream of.
 As a male, you may wish to better understand what you are feeling and express those feelings.
 You may not have a lot of people or any people you feel comfortable sharing your feelings with.
 You may hold a lot in and then feel irritable or lash out because you haven't been able to express yourself.
 I’m here to help you manage the struggle of the unique societal pressure that males face that may not always be acknowledged.

 How do you support clients struggling with anxiety?